WEEE-Open/tarallo-import-script/README.md

 and stores it in the database.

-Since csv structure is quite complex and chaotic and full of exceptions and, most importantly, depends on our current inventory structure (an ods spreadsheet with 13 distinct pages and hundreds of rows in each) which is not public, this is practically useless to anyone.
-However it should give you an idea on how to use the addContent, addFeature and addItems methods work, to import data directly into the database rather than by JSON API or manual input.
+Since csv structure is quite complex and chaotic and full of exceptions and, most importantly, depends on the structure of our current inventory (an ods spreadsheet with 13 distinct pages and hundreds of rows in each) which is not public, this is practically useless to anyone.
+However it should give you an idea on how to use the addContent, addFeature and addItems methods to import data directly into the database rather than by JSON API or manual input.

 Note that this script runs only if current directory is the `convert` directory.